Love Live!: Franchise history

 In January 2020, a franchise-wide concert, titled Love Live!
 Fest, were held at Saitama Super Arena, in commemoration for the franchise's ninth anniversary.
 All three groups at the time performed at this concert, including μ's, which was their first performance after a three-year hiatus since their "final" concert in April 2016.

 Another spin-off titled Love Live!
 Superstar!! was announced in 2020 as an anime television series.
 Fans also chose the name of the idol group for Superstar, deciding on Liella! (/liːɛlɑː/).
 The anime series premiered in 2021; a second season aired in 2022.
 A third season premiered in 2024.

 Another spin-off, focusing on "virtual school idols" was announced in February 2022.
 They began their activities in late 2022, with the six new girls referred to as the Hasunosora Girls' High School Idol Club.
 A teaser video in October 2022 announced the launch of a smartphone app, Link!
 Like!
 Love Live!, released in April 2023.

 A new project that focuses on musical theater performances titled School Idol Musical was announced on September 26, 2022.
-It features 10 girls, five of each who are students of two "legendary schools" located in Osaka and Hyogo.
-The stage performance premiered at the Nippon Seinenkan Hall on February 9, 2025.
+It features 10 all-new girls, five of each who are students of two "legendary schools" located in Osaka and Hyogo.
+It has been performed in 2022 and early 2023 at the New National Theatre Tokyo and Umeda Arts Theater in Osaka; in 2024 at the Theater Milano-Za, Tokyo; and in 2025 at the Nippon Seinenkan Hall in Tokyo and Shin-Kabukiza in Osaka.
+It was adapted into Love Live!
+School Idol Musical the Drama, the first live-action television series of the franchise, on Mainichi Broadcasting System and related stations in 2024, with all the main cast played by current or former idols from Hinatazaka46 (Miho Watanabe), ≠Me (Nanaka Tomita), AKB48 (Nanami Asai, Mizuki Yamauchi), Shiritsu Ebisu Chugaku (Ayaka Yasumoto, Yuna Nakamura), Chō Tokimeki Sendenbu (Julia An), LumiUnion (Rina), STU48 (Akari Yura), and Love Cocchi (Airi Yamamoto).

 A new project titled Bluebird was announced on February 2, 2025.